-- A. When allowing the applicant to receive the inheritance from the estate would enable the applicant to discontinue eligibility for public assistance payments and/or medical assistance programs; or, - B. When the estate property is part of an income-producing business, including a working farm or ranch, and recovery of medical assistance expenditures would result in the applicant losing his or her primary source of income; or, - C. When an aged, blind, or disabled applicant has continuously lived in the decedent's home for at least one year prior to the decedent's death and continues to reside there, and is unable to obtain financing to repay the State.
+- When allowing the applicant to receive the inheritance from the estate would enable the applicant to discontinue eligibility for public assistance payments and/or medical assistance programs; or, - When an aged, blind, or disabled applicant has continuously lived in the decedent's home for at least one year prior to the decedent's death and continues to reside there, and is unable to obtain financing to repay the State.
 The applicant shall apply to obtain financing, for an amount not to exceed his or her proportionate share of the claim, from a financial institution as defined in Probate Code Section 40.
-The applicant shall provide the Department with a denial letter(s) from the financial institution; or. - D. When the applicant provided care to the decedent for two or more years that prevented or delayed the decedent's admission to a medical or long-term care institution.
+The applicant shall provide the Department with a denial letter(s) from the financial institution; or, - When the applicant provided care to the decedent for two or more years that prevented or delayed the decedent's admission to a medical or long-term care institution.
 The applicant must have resided in the decedent's home during the period care was provided and continue to reside in the decedent's home.
-The applicant must provide written medical substantiation from a licensed health care provider(s), which clearly indicates that the level and duration of care provided prevented or delayed the decedent from being placed in a medical or long-term care institution; or, - E. When the applicant transferred the property to the decedent for no consideration; or, - F. When equity in the real property is needed by the applicant to make the property habitable, or to acquire the necessities of life, such as food, clothing, shelter or medical care.
+The applicant must provide written medical substantiation from a licensed health care provider(s), which clearly indicates that the level and duration of care provided prevented or delayed the decedent from being placed in a medical or long-term care institution; or, - When the applicant transferred the property to the decedent for no consideration; or, - When equity in the real property is needed by the applicant to make the property habitable; or, - When equity in the real property is needed to acquire the necessities of life, such as food, clothing, shelter or medical care.